 Greek Meatballs, or Keftedes, are usually made with a combo of ground beef and, or lamb.
-We aren't big fans of lamb in my house.
-And we also don't eat beef very often.
 This is a recipe with much leaner ground turkey instead.
-Because I'm baking these meatballs, and not frying them, there's no added fat.
+Because I’m baking these meatballs, and not frying them, there’s no added fat.

-There's no lack of yum though.
+There’s no lack of yum though.
 All of the seasonings in these make them super flavourful.
-Meatballs are super easy to make, and they are the best for freezing.
+Meatballs are very easy to make, and they are the best for freezing.
 I love that you can flavour them anyway you like, or toss them in sauces, like these Sweet & Sour Meatballs and Hoisin Meatballs.
 You can even serve them as party snacks with a dip, like these Cajun Meatballs.
-These Greek Meatballs are delicious served on grilled pita smeared with Tzatzkiki .
+These Greek Meatballs are delicious served on grilled pita smeared with Tzatziki .

 It’s really easy to keep your meatballs healthier, too.
 If you use lean ground turkey or chicken and bake, instead of frying your meatballs, you are eliminating a ton of fat and calories.
 And if you have an air fryer, try Air Fryer Turkey Meatballs (Gluten-Free) All the flavour is from the seasonings that you use.

 These tasty meatball morsels are perfect as appetizers on their own.
 (Maybe with a shot of ouzo).They are just as good cold as they are warm.
 But, for us, this was dinner.
 I grilled some pita and tossed cherry tomatoes and kalamata olives in lemon juice.
 We spread those warm pita with tzatziki and piled them up with meatballs and the tomatoes and olives, along with red onion slices.
 And, this was one fine dinner.
 Seriously good.

 You can also serve these meatballs on their own, with a Greek salad.
 Or, put into a sub sandwich, or, really, these guys are versatile.
 That’s why I always make extra to freeze.
 When I’m feeling crunched for time or just plain lazy, there’s always meatballs.

 You can easily make these gluten-free, or paleo, by eliminating the panko crumbs or subbing a gluten-free breadcrumb.
 Or, you can add one more egg to the meat mixture to eliminate the bread altogether.